Joe Keyes (rugby league): Bradford Bulls

-Keyes featured in the pre-season friendlies against Huddersfield and Keighlj.
-He scored against Huddersfield Giants (1 try, 1 goal) and Keighley Cougars (3 goals).
+Keyes featured in the pre-season friendlies against Huddersfield and Keighley.

-Keyes featured in Round 3 (Swinton Lions) and then in Round 5 (London Broncos).
-He also played in Round 7 (Dewsbury Rams) to Round 11 (Featherstone Rovers) then in Round 13 (Sheffield Eagles) to Round 16 (Dewsbury Rams).
-He played in Round 18 (Rochdale Hornets) to Round 23 (Swinton Lions).
-Keyes featured in the Championship Shield Game 1 (Toulouse Olympique) to Game 2 (Oldham) then in Game 5 (Sheffield Eagles) to Game 7 (Rochdale Hornets).
-Joe also played in the 2017 Challenge Cup in Round 4 (Featherstone Rovers).
-He scored against Featherstone Rovers (2 goals, 1 drop goal), Dewsbury Rams (5 goals), Oldham (1 try), Sheffield Eagles (2 goals), Batley Bulldogs (1 try) and Rochdale Hornets (1 try).

-He signed a 2 Year extension with the Bulls at the end of the season.
+Keyes featured in round 3 the Swinton Lions and then in round 5 against the London Broncos.
+He also played in round 7 against Dewsbury to round 11 against Featherstone then in round 13 Sheffield to round 16 against Dewsbury.
+He played in round 18 Rochdale to round 23 against the Swinton Lions.
+Keyes featured in the Championship Shield Game 1 Toulouse Olympique to Game 2 Oldham then in Game 5 Sheffield Eagles to Game 7 Rochdale.
+Keyes also played in the 2017 Challenge Cup in round 4 against Featherstone.
+He signed a two-year extension with the Bradford side at the end of the season.